The Bankrate promise

 If your goal is reducing your monthly payment, you can take a few paths.

 Lowering the loan’s interest is one strategy, but it is not always possible, depending on your creditworthiness and the current state of the lending market.
 Another option is to extend the loan’s term.
 This lets you spread your repayment over a longer period.
-However, that increases the long-term cost of the loan by leaving more time for interest to accrue.
+But that increases the long-term cost of the loan by leaving more time for interest to accrue.

 When to refinance your business loan